The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 A 'central bank' is the bank of England and its counterpart located in another country.
 The London Bullion Market is a commodity market under the Value Added Tax (Terminal Markets) Order 1973.
 See De Voil Indirect Tax Service V4.208 for more information.

 Precious metals cannot be sold under the second-hand margin scheme as a general rule.
 However, items of a numismatic interest, such as non-investment gold coins which are sold as collectors items, may be sold under the margin scheme.

 The import of goods, other than investment gold / gold coins, are liable to VAT at the standard rate.
-However the importation or acquisition of gold from another EU country by the central
+However the importation of gold by the central

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.